MAYHEM-Lab/UCSBFaaS-Wrappers/README.md

 ## AWS Lambda FaaS Wrappers and Tools

+SpotWrap is a tool (for Java and Python) that wraps your AWS Lambda functions in code that logs details about your function before and after its invocation in a DynamoDB table.
 The example lambda functions provided herein are called SpotTemplate.java and SpotTemplate.py, for each language respectively.
+You can swap these out for your functions to wrap them via SpotWrap.
+Details are provided at the language-specific links below.
+The setup belows provides details on the DynamoDB table you must setup.

+SpotWrap records the caller and callee (when inferable) of your functions.
+To enable this, setup some triggers to your function via the steps below.

+Note that everything here is assumed to be (and has been tested for) in a single region: us-west-2

 Setup:
 1) Table for SpotWrap records (log).